FelixKuehl/cra-monorepo/README.md

 ```
 See example library in this repo for example.

+When having multiple libraries in the monorepo you can now simply run `lerna exec -- yarn run build:watch` to start a single terminal application that watches all the packages that have this script in their package.json.

+#### Stotybook
 A basic webpack configuration for **Storybook**, working with CSS Modules, SASS, Fonts and Files (ES import and SASS/CSS @import) is also provided at `library-utils/config/storybook/webpack.config.js` so just set your **.storybook/webpack.config.js** to
 ```js
 const config = require('library-utils/config/storybook/webpack.config.js')